alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 * 0 key locks screen to allow looking around with cursor

 #### Inclusion
  Gets attached to main camera in each scene.
-This is done automatically by "Finaise scenes.cs".
+This is done automatically by "Finalise scenes.cs".

 ### Instruction